-The study only measured the intake of drinking water and, of course, fluid can be gained from other beverages.
-However, water is the ideal source of fluid because it is calorie-free, caffeine-free, and alcohol-free.
+The study only measured the intake of drinking water.
+While fluid can be gained from other beverages, water is the ideal source of fluid because it is calorie-free, caffeine-free, and alcohol-free.

-Because 7 percent of respondents reported drinking no water at all daily, and those who drank a low volume of water also consumed less fruit and vegetables, it suggests that there is a certain number of people who are risking their health by not getting enough fluid.
+Seven percent of respondents reported drinking no water at all daily, and those who drank a low volume of water also consumed less fruit and vegetables.
+This suggests that a certain number of people are risking their health by not getting enough fluid.

 Even if the respondents reporting low levels of water intake were obtaining enough fluid, it is likely that they would be obtaining it from sources that could potentially compromise their health in other ways.